Skip to main content

 Compatibility Notice

 In order to get the usual display, in V3.5 SP17 and higher, as a rule three digits are used for the output of fractions of a second (ms/µs/ns).
 Example: In %t[dd-HH:mm:ss:ms], ms is specified with three digits for the milliseconds.
-For this purpose, the two-digit ms number is prepended with a zero.If a two-digit output is desired (like before V3.5 SP17), then a special compiler define has to be set in the compiler properties of the application: VISU_MILLISEC_NOLEADING_ZERO.
+For this purpose, the two-digit ms number is prepended with a zero.If a two-digit output is desired (like before V3.5 SP17), then a special compiler define must be set in the compiler properties of the application: VISU_MILLISEC_NOLEADING_ZERO.

 If the output text in the Text element property contains the placeholder %t with an identification for a time unit, then a time, a time duration, or a time interval is output.
 The placeholder variable is assigned in the Text variable property.